pawelmaczka/redux-action-synchronizer/README.md

 ## Synchronizing only selected actions

 `syncActionMiddleware` is able to synchronize only selected actions.
 To synchronize only whitelisted actions, pass in to `createSyncActionMiddleware` a config object with whitelist array of action types that should be synchronized.
+If whitelist is an empty array it will not synchronize any action.

 ```javascript
 const config = {